SC Rejects Jaypee's Plea To Reclaim Company

 The developer on November 22 deposited a demand draft of Rs 275 crore.
-Following which, the SC Bench, headed by Dipak Misra, has asked the developer to deposit Rs 150 crore by December 14 and another Rs 125 crore by December 31, rejecting the company’s plea to deposit the amount by June 2018.
+Following which, the SC Bench, headed by Dipak Misra, had asked the developer to deposit Rs 150 crore by December 14 and another Rs 125 crore by December 31, rejecting the company's plea to deposit the amount by June 2018.
 "This court has nothing against you.
 Homebuyers need to get back their money.
 These people (directors) have gone to the top at the expense of homebuyers' money.
 You mortgage, sell your assets, jewellery and payback.
 Otherwise, we will attach your properties," the Bench said.
 Any violation of this can hold Jaypee liable for criminal prosecution and contempt action.

 The money that JAL needs to deposit as penalty — Rs 2,000 crore which the company is finding impossible to submit — would be used to pay off the aggrieved homebuyers who have invested in various projects of the company.
 So far, 627 units have been delivered to homebuyers since the proceedings against the company began.